webgme/webgme/docs/meta_modeling/meta_modeling_concepts.rst

 * Containment is a strong relationship: if a parent node is deleted so are all its children

+`Click here to open the video in a browser. <https://www.youtube.com/embed/kVLq32SoFM4>`_.

 .. raw:: html

     <div style="position: relative; height: 0; overflow: hidden; max-width: 100%; height: auto; text-align: center;">